HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/database/enablingadb.md

 ## Access formulas

-The avalability of access formulas follows typical Notes development pattern where actions are rendered based on Formula conditions (a.k.a HideWhen formula).
-Typically those formula include references the user name, role or group membership and item values like `Status` or `Approver`
+The availability of access formulas follows typical Notes development pattern where actions are rendered based on Formula conditions (a.k.a HideWhen formula).
+Typically, those formula include references to the user name, role, or group membership and item values like `Status` or `Approver`

 ## Domino REST API Fields